Simple-Laboratory/.github/profile/README.md

 # Project Board/Codespace

 GitHub is our official project management and codespace platform.
-Our repository can be found at https://github.com/Simapsee/prototype_.git.
 To get started, please create a GitHub account if you do not have one already and let us know your GitHub username so that we can add you as a collaborator to our repository.

 ## GitHub Project Board